jloan/mini-projects-sandbox/e235/heavy-metal-song.md

 >The pain is unbearable, but you continue making the incision / With drill in hand, you find the seed of the demon inside / Blood spews over the walls as you drill deeper...

+## Step 5: You gotta add some cowbell

+>I got a feva and the only prescription is more cowbell.

-## Step 5: Practice the song and work out the details.
+## Step 6: Practice the song and work out the details.

 ![Practice!](https://github.com/jloan/mini-projects-sandbox/blob/master/e235/heavy-metal/3.jpg)